LiamBatiste/Restaurant-Sales-Analysis/README.md

 - The menu item contains only recipes
 - Or a combination of both.

-Therefore to calculate the total quantity of igredients used based on number of sales that includes a menu item (an ultimately it's sub-parts), a left join, along with coalesce function default null values to 0.
+Therefore to calculate the total quantity of ingredients used based on number of sales that includes a menu item (an ultimately it's sub-parts), a left join, along with coalesce function default null values to 0.
 This allowed for the total quantity to be accurately calculated.

 Lastly, the MySQL required a Connector/ODBC driver to bring data in from the MySQL server to Power BI.
 This way useful as it allowed views I had used within mySQL to also be used within Power BI for sales insights, along with a the correct schema.